Mituteruhsu/LiveQRCode_intro/README.md

 ﻿# LiveQRCode_intro
-I put this for study purpose. /n
+I put this for study purpose. \n
 Never write a code before...

 Only a few month of learning python.